{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 {{COMPONENT_KOHRONG_CTA_PLANKTON}}

-Diving and Snorkeling
+Diving and snorkeling

-The Gulf of Thailand around Koh Rong and Koh Rong Sanloem is home to well-preserved coral reefs, with a varied marine fauna: parrotfish, lionfish, manta rays (in season), sea turtles, nudibranchs, and schools of barracudas.
+The Gulf of Thailand around Koh Rong and Koh Rong Sanloem is home to well-preserved coral reefs, with a diverse marine fauna: parrotfish, lionfish, manta rays (in season), sea turtles, nudibranchs, and schools of barracudas.
 Visibility is generally good from November to May (10–25 meters depending on the sites) and reduced during the monsoon.

 Snorkeling

-Scuba Diving
+Scuba diving

 {{COMPONENT_KOHRONG_CTA_SNORKEL}}

-Where to Sleep
+Where to sleep

 On Koh Rong